HOW TO SURVIVE A HEART ATTACK WHEN YOU ARE ALONE??

 My father remembers the white boys.
 There was a landlord in Kilbaha called Wall.
 There was another in Moyvane named Sands.
 Sands knew the names of all the white boys in the district.
 So did Wall.

-went the Kerry line to Glin .
+and went the Kerry line to Glin .
 But he came back by Newtownsands way.
 The white boys watched him they attacked his house that night and the firing went on till morning.
-In the morning they set fire to
+In the morning they set

-the house and Wall was burned to death.
+fire to the house and Wall was burned to death.
 200 soldiers came from Limerick the following day.
 They were to kill everybody they met.
-But Sands met them over on the Tarbert road near Johnny Nashs and told
+But Sands met them over on the Tarbert road near Johnny

 In the evening they took him down and carried him to Tralee in a car.
 But they lost him above at Shea`s height Clountubrid.
 They turned back and found him again and carried him to Tralee.
 The other two were hanged in Tralee on of them was Mulvihill.
 I do not know who the other man was.
 Wall lived in Kilbaha where the road turns up to Kennelly`s house.
 Note Michael Mulvihill tried Tralee 3rd march 1809 .He set fire to Walls House .
 Executed 29th July 1809 .